robatwilliams/openai-excel-functions/README.md

 - Free - use your own API key
 - Confidential - calls go directly to OpenAI's API
 - Comprehensive - supports all models and parameters
+- Observable - view and use all API request and response data
 - Open source

+Built with generative AI developers in mind - other products are available which may be more suitable for using generative AI in general spreadsheets.
+As a rule, we don't include convenience functions for tasks that can be reasonably accomplished using built-in Excel functions.

 ## Installation